FabricAttachedMemory/tm-librarian/docs/allocation.md

 Policy | Description | Candidate nodes
 -------|-------------|:---------------
-RandomBooks | Any node with free books, non-weighted choice | 1-20 LocalNode| Only the node running the application | 15 LocalEnc| Nodes in the same enclosure | 11-20 NonLocal_Enc| Nodes in the same enclosure except this node | 11-14 &amp; 16-20
+RandomBooks | Any node with free books | 1-20
+LocalNode| Only the node running the application | 15 LocalEnc| Nodes in the same enclosure | 11-20 NonLocal_Enc| Nodes in the same enclosure except this node | 11-14 &amp; 16-20